bbperdomo/FinTwit_Dashboard/README.md

-# Twitter-Dashboard
+# Financial Twitter Dashboard

-This is a testbed for displaying statistics and sentiment analysis from the financial sector of twitter users.
+This is a simple metrics dashboard hosted on streamlit.

+It displays some useful information based on what prominent users in the financial twitter, or 'FinTwit' community are talking about currently.